 It is beneficial for reducing the sound of the keys of a mechanical keyboard, for example.

 The performance of this reduction varies significantly from one model to another, and you should generally not expect miracles.
-Among the many models we tested, only the ASUS ROG Strix Go 2.4 stands out, with an AI system that can very effectively suppress noise from a keyboard, TV, or even a computer.
+Among the many models we tested, only the ASUS ROG Strix Go 2.4 stands out, with an AI system that can effectively suppress noise from a keyboard, TV, or computer.

 If your headset does not offer noise reduction for the microphone, you can also use Nvidia’s RTX Voice software if your graphics card is compatible.
-This tool provides incredible results and is recommended for all players who are used to playing in noisy environments.
+This tool provides incredible results and is recommended for all players used to playing in noisy environments.

 To meet most expectations, the tests and reviews presented on list products that match everyone’s budgets.